 Short stories by Alice Walker

-Alice Malsenior Tallulah-Kate Walker (born February 9, 1944) is an American novelist, short story writer, poet, and social activist.
-In 1982, she became the first African-American woman to win the Pulitzer Prize for Fiction, which she was awarded for her novel The Color Purple.[2][3]
+Alice Malsenior Tallulah-Kate Walker is an American novelist, short story writer, poet, and social activist.
+Her works have been celebrated for elucidating the experiences of African-Americans and, in particular, African-American women.
+In 1982, she became the first African-American woman to win the Pulitzer Prize for Fiction for her novel The Color Purple; since then, the book has been several times adapted to film and theater.
 Over the span of her career, Walker has published seventeen novels and short story collections, twelve non-fiction works, and collections of essays and poetry.

 Listing 2 stories.